alunmorris/CH32V003-tiny-in-line-dev-board/README.md

 ; or genericCH32V003A4M6 or whatever, see platform link board = genericch32v003j4m6_

-Even though the code compiled there was still an error shown under PROBLEMS (_cannot open source file "funconfig.h"_) but that turned out to be a supurious Intellisense thing.
+Even though the code compiled there was still an error shown under PROBLEMS (_cannot open source file "funconfig.h"_) but that turned out to be a spurious Intellisense thing.
 The latest ch32v003fun download fixes this.